ephemeraHQ/converse-app/adr/adr.001.architecture-poc-for-business-logic-and-dependencies-group-joining.md

 ## Considered Options
 1. Maintain current architecture and focus on bug fixing
-2. Complete rewrite of the feature using a new framework
 3. Refactor using Composable Architecture-inspired patterns
-4. Adopt a different architectural pattern (e.g., Clean Architecture, MVVM)

 ## Pros and Cons of the Options